 "Fluoride has contributed profoundly to the improved dental health of persons in the United States and other countries.
 Fluoride is needed regularly throughout life to protect teeth against tooth decay.
 To ensure additional gains in oral health, water fluoridation should be extended to additional communities."

 "Water fluoridation has been very effective in improving the oral health of the Irish population, especially of children, but also of adults and the elderly" ...."The prevalence of dental decay is approximately 30-50% lower in fluoridated areas of the Republic of Ireland compared with non fluoridated areas in Northern Ireland."

 Did you know that over 50% of North Americans suffer from dental anxiety?
 With this in mind we've equipped our office and staff with the techniques and tools to reduce anxiety in the dental chair.
-Schedule an appointment today and see for yourself!
+Schedule a dental appointment in Hamilton today and see for yourself!